 For more details see this two page history of CFSC’s work in criminal justice.

 Quaker International Affairs Program

-The Quaker International Affairs Program had to be laid down in 2011, its 10th year of work, when funding dried up.
-Many of QIAP’s publications on intellectual property rights, food security, and traditional knowledge remain in use, trusted for their expertise and balance.
+The program was closed a decade later, but many of its publications on intellectual property rights, food security, and traditional knowledge remain in use, trusted for their expertise and balance.

-A more detailed background on CFSC can be found in a 2011 issue of the magazine The Canadian Friend which celebrated our 80th anniversary.
+A more detailed background on CFSC can be found in a 2011 issue of the magazine The Canadian Friend, which celebrated our 80th anniversary.